 - Dip the tops of the wet bagels into the toppings and arrange them, seeds and cereal up, on the baking sheet.
 Make a circle with your hands, close your eyes and imagine your soul being incarnated as a bagel on a table.
 Sprinkle bagels with coarse salt, if desired.
 Bake in the preheated oven until the bagels begin to brown, 15 to 20 minutes.

-a BagelNet original series
+a BagelNet original film

 BN: How long have you been selling bagels out of your van?